Tufin.club

 • Start, enable and check k3s Service.
 This needs to be done first since TOS requires a running Kubernetes Cluster

-# systemctl start k3s.serice
+# systemctl start k3s.service

-# systemctl enable k3s service
+# systemctl enable k3s.service

 # systemctl is-enabled k3s.service